Siol nan Gaidheal: First incarnation (1978–1985)

-Second incarnation (1987–90s)
+Second incarnation (1987–1990s)

-Siol nan Gaidheal was re-established in 1987 by Jackie Stokes, a member of the Scottish Republican Socialist Party.
-This second incarnation of the group explicitly rejected violence.
+The organisation was revived in 1987 by Jackie Stokes, who was previously a member of the Scottish Republican Socialist Party.
+This incarnation explicitly rejected violence and focused on cultural and republican activism.
 By 1988, it claimed a membership of 300.
 Its activities included, in 1989, erecting a cairn in memory of Willie McRae—who was sympathetic to SnG, and possibly at one point a member—along with Michael Strathern.
-By the early 1990s, however, Stokes had suffered a heart attack and then kidney problems, which effectively killed the organisation.
+By the early 1990s, Stokes had serious health issues, including kidney problems.